 The Sanitation Department services over 76,000 private household accounts using one-man fully-automated trucks to pick up the provided alley or curbside containers.
 The city is divided into 31 residential routes.

 Approximately 40% of the city's trash collection consists of alley service.
-Generally 300-gallon containers are placed in the alleys for use by three to four homes.
+Generally, 300-gallon containers are placed in the alleys for use by three to four homes.
 If the container closest to your home is full, you may use other containers on the alley.
 If this is not possible please hold your refuse until the containers have been dumped.
 Never place trash or other refuse around the containers.

-By city ordinance (Sec.
+By City ordinance (Sec.
 27-471), customers may place both trash and recycling containers at the curb by 7 p.m. the night before collection or by 7 a.m. on the customer's designated trash or recycling day, including 90-gallon automated containers.
 Containers must be moved from the street and placed by the side or rear of the customer's residence by 7 p.m. the same day following collection.

 Residential trash and bi-weekly recycling collections are billed on a customer's monthly water statements.
 In order to become a customer, you will need to sign up for service through the city's Utility Billing and Collections department.
 Once you have signed up for service, the Sanitation Department will deliver a blue recycling cart to your single-family or multi-unit (up to 4) address.

 To accommodate persons with disabilities or those unable to maneuver large trash or recycling containers to the street, the Sanitation Department offers a Tub Out service at no additional charge.
-An approved Tub Out application form, including certification from a medical provider, is necessary to qualify for the service.

 Under the Tub Out program, Sanitation employees collect the container from its current location on a customer’s property, dump it and return it to its original location.